wp-plugins/zedity/readme.txt

 4. Click on "Install now" and activate the plugin.

-Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.
+Here is an [installation tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

 **Option B - via FTP:**